 But before you go… let us ask you a question, would you like to learn more about foreign languages and become conversational at least?
 Continue reading below to learn how!

 Want to sound like a native speaker in Filipino, Hindi, Italian, Greek, Mandarin Chinese, or any other different languages?
 These applications can help you out!
 So, what are you waiting for?
-Download both apps from PlayStore and App Store now and join the millions of other language enthusiasts.
-Who knows... you could develop proficiency in your target language during this year, right?
+Download the Ling app now on the App Store or Play Store to make the most out of your language-learning journey!
+Who knows, you could develop proficiency in your target language during this year, right?